-We would like to invite You to participate in the Certified Product Owner Class (CSPO Class).
-CSPO Class will hold by one of the founders of Agile methodology, trainer of the first Scrum team, official Certified Scrum Coach and Certified Scrum Trainer by Scrum Alliance- Jeff McKenna and local russian- speaking Scrum trainer — Andrii Pavlenko!
+We would like to invite You to participate in the Certified Product Owner Class.
+CSPO Class will hold by one of the founders of Agile methodology, trainer of the very first Scrum team, official Certified Scrum Coach and Certified Scrum Trainer by Scrum Alliance- Jeff McKenna, with support of local russian- speaking trainers — Andrii Pavlenko and Bogdan Misyura!

-Upon successful completion of this course each participant will be enrolled as a Certified Scrum Product Owner, which includes a one-year Scrum Alliance membership which includes access to exclusive resource on the Scrum Alliance website.
+Upon successful completion of this course each participant will be enrolled as a Certified Scrum Product Owner, which includes one-year Scrum Alliance membership with access to exclusive resource on the Scrum Alliance website.

 See the detailed info:

 Who should attend:

 This course is ideal for managers, product managers, analysts, testers, and others who represent and are expected to understand the desires of users and customers on agile projects.
 You will leave with solid knowledge of how and why Scrum works and your role on the project.
 Through practical, hands-on exercises and small-group discussion you will be prepared to plan your first (or next) sprint immediately after this class.
 You will leave prepared to guide a Scrum team to success.
 And you will be ready to be a strong Product Owner.
 ScrumMasters also need this course, because they must coach Product Owners in these skills.

 The learning objectives of this course is to understand: